Why It Works

 Transfer cranberry juice and gelatin to a small saucepan and stir in sugar.
 Heat over medium-high heat, stirring, until sugar is dissolved and juice is simmering.
 Remove from heat and let cool.

-Gently pour cooled cranberry juice on top.
+Gently pour cooled cranberry juice on top of liver purée.
 Cover with plastic and refrigerate until cranberry juice sets, at least 2 hours.
 Pâté can be refrigerated for up to 5 days before serving.

 You can use sweetened cranberry juice, but if you do, omit the sugar.

 |Nutrition Facts (per serving)|